PKua007/rampack/doc/initial-arrangement.md

 * **Lattice requirements**: regular, normalized
 * **Resulting lattice**: irregular, normalized

-Takes a regular lattice and randomly shifts particle columns to form a columnar phase.
-The columns are created on `axis` (`"x"`, `"y"`, `"z"`) axis.
-It recognizes the columns in a way analogous to how [class `optimize_layers`](#class-optimize_layers) recognizes layers: the column is a set of particles in the whole lattice, whose coordinates differ only on a coordinate corresponding to `axis`.
+Takes a regular lattice and randomly shifts particle columns to form a columnar phase along the axis specified by `axis` (`"x"`, `"y"`, `"z"`).
+The axis is defined in box relative coordinates and may not coincide with coordinate system axes.
+Columns are recognized a way analogous to how [class `optimize_layers`](#class-optimize_layers) recognizes layers: the column is a set of particles in the whole lattice, whose relative coordinates differ only on a coordinate corresponding to `axis`.
 After the columns are recognized, each one is moved by a random amount along `axis` using RNG seeded with Integer `seed`.

 After "columnarization", the lattice remains normalized (RAMPACK periodically wraps the columns sticking out of their bounds), however it is no longer regular.